-- 1) Changing priorities and funding levels for federal flood control, water management and recreation grants. - 2) Frequency, severity and duration of floods/storm could cause loss of park facilities. - 3) Continued declining county membership would cause loss of revenue. - 4) Federal/State and private Covid-19 responses. - 5) Internal program to inspect district dams, outfall structures and spillways. - 6) Internal Audit Committee meets with external accounting firm during the district's annual financial audit before audit is presented to the entire Board for approval.
+- 1) Changing priorities and funding levels for federal flood control, water management and recreation grants. - 2) Frequency, severity and duration of floods/storms could cause loss of park facilities. - 3) Continued declining county membership would cause loss of revenue. - 4) Federal/State and private Covid-19 responses and funding. - 5) Inflation rate related to operation and maintenance costs and budgeting. - 6) Internal program to inspect district dams, outfall structures and spillways. - 7) Internal Audit Committee meets with external accounting firm during the district's annual financial audit before audit is presented to the entire Board for approval.

 The district has monthly committee and Board meetings.
 Committees meet at the district office in Hattiesburg.
 Board meetings usually rotate between district parks.
-Member boards of supervisors and legislators invited to all board meetings.
-Management policies are in place to quickly identify and correct any administrative, fiscal or personnel deficiencies.
+Member boards of supervisors and legislators are invited to all board meetings.
+Management policies in place to quickly identify and correct any administrative, fiscal or personnel deficiencies.

-6. Agency Goals, Objectives, Strategies, and Measures by Program for FY 2023 through FY 2027:
+6. Agency Goals, Objectives, Strategies, and Measures by Program for FY 2024 through FY 2028: